 |---|---|---|

-| ~5–8 weeks | 6.5 wk | the "gallop" inside the trading cycle |
+| About 5–8 weeks | 6.5 weeks | The “gallop” within the trading cycle |

-| ~11–15 weeks | 13 wk | |
+| About 11–15 weeks | 13 weeks | |

-| ~20–28 weeks | 26 wk | the book's trading-cycle reference |
+| About 20–28 weeks | 26 weeks | The book's reference for the trading cycle |

-| ~60–80 weeks | 18 months | measured by nesting up |
+| About 60–80 weeks | 18 months | Measured by nesting up |

-| ~4–5 years | 4.5 years | the "bull-bear" cycle; monthly data required |
+| About 4–5 years | 4.5 years | The “bull-bear” cycle; monthly data are needed |

-Intraday extension (post-book tradition)
+Intraday extension (Hickson, post-book)

 Links